d-fens/smspie/README.markdown

 About
 ------------
 Send SMS messages using the providers website.
-As of writting it supports meteor.ie and will support vodafone and o2 once there are accounts to test with.
+As of writting it supports

+	* meteor.ie
+	* o2.ie
+	* vodafone.ie

 Usage
 ------------